ppgeyser/bamazon/README.md

 Once you have gone through all the questions, you will get a confirmation stating that your item has been added successfully.
 When you run "View Products For Sale" again, you will now see the new item you have added to your inventory.

 <img width="1004" alt="Screen Shot 2019-09-13 at 10 00 38 PM" src="https://user-images.githubusercontent.com/50184318/64903875-016e4680-d676-11e9-9c06-a0cea0f7faa7.png">

+This is my second backend project using node.js, demonstrates my knowledge of MySQL, and my ability to perform CRUD (Create, Read, Update, Delete) operations on a database.